ON THIS PAGE

 Considering, Jesus made the most grandiose claims of all, how can we have any assurance that what He claimed was true?

 The answer to this question should not be filed under 'differences of opinion' and left at that, since the practical implications for every single person on this planet, are enormous.
-If Jesus was not who he claimed to be, and was not who the Bible says He is, then we can safely ignore His teachings as the product of the devious mind of an out and out charlatan, or the ranting of one who was vastly deluded, or simply insane.
+If Jesus was not who he claimed to be, and was not who the Bible says He is, then we can safely ignore His teachings as the product of the devious mind of an out and out charlatan, or the ranting of one who was quite insane.

-On the other hand, if His claims are true, then every one of us needs to sit up and pay close attention to everything He said.
-Especially since Jesus has promised to return and set up His Father's kingdom here on earth.
-See What and Where is Heaven?
-However, since the concept of a coming world teacher... a messiah, who sets up a golden age on earth can be found in many world religious systems, as well as in the literature of the occult It is easy to see how a charismatic leader who promises (and seems to deliver) utopia will be accepted nay, even welcomed, by much of the world ...which will be the greatest of all deceptions.
-[See Footnote I]
+On the other hand, if His claims are true, then every one of us needs to sit up and pay close attention to everything He said particularly the fact that He promised to return and set up His Father's kingdom here on earth.
+However, since the concept of a world teacher - a messiah, who sets up a golden age on earth can be found in many world religious systems, as well as in the literature of the occult.

 The Million Dollar Question...
 How Can We Distinguish The True Messenger From The Counterfeit?